renn-es/renn.es/content/_index.md

 - backups:
     - [btrbk](https://github.com/digint/btrbk) is great for maintaining *local* snapshots.
 We have set up a cron job for it to run every ten minutes and it keeps those snapshots for a long time, and as of writing this we have over 2000 stored.
     - We also regularly backup directories we can't afford to lose onto cold storage with [rsync](https://rsync.samba.org/).

+## Who are we?

+We are french, privacy red-pilled GNU/Linux enthusiasts.
+This server is maintained without any profit in mind and is therefore more of a money sink.

 [Cette page en français](/fr/)